Using Essential Oils

 Certain oils, such as peppermint and eucalyptus oils, are generally avoided in children under 3.
 Although eucalyptus can be diffused in home with very young in proper dilutions.

-YOUNG Kid friendly oils for congestion include: Sniffles, Rosalina, Tea Tree, Happiness, Immune Boost, FOCUS, Kids' Calmer, White Fir, Orange, Pine, Tangerine, Lavender, ZZZ's Blend, Lemon, Tangerine, Frankincense, R. Chamomile, Helichrysum, Copaiba, Skin Rescue Blend; Germ Fighting Gentle Blend
+YOUNG Kid friendly oils for congestion include: Sniffles, Rosalina, Tea Tree, Happiness, Immune Boost, FOCUS, Kids' Calmer, White Fir, Orange, Pine, Tangerine, Lavender, ZZZ's Blend, Lemon, Tangerine, Frankincense, R. Chamomile, Helichrysum, Copaiba, Skin Rescue Blend; Germ Fighting Gentle Blend, Immune Boost, Germ Stopper, Kids' Calm to name a few.
+Look for the Kid Safe LOGO on the bottles in our shop or look to the Use & Safety Guide or ask one of our Certified Aromatherapists in our shop.

 ALWAYS KEEPS OILS OUT O REACH OF CHILDREN!

-Storage: Store oils in cool, dark place.
+Store oils in cool, dark place.
 Use within one year, unless stored in the refrigerator which thereby extends the shelf life by up to 5 years.
+Only buy FRESH oils, not brands that sit in delivery trucks and shelves in unregulated temperatures for extended periods of time.

 Cleaning your Diffuser: